maengkkong-rim/maengkkong-rim/_posts/2022-09-21-Socially Aware Motion Planning with Deep Reinforcement Learning.md

 ![Fig. 2](images/2022-09-21-2.PNG)
 ![Fig. 2-2](images/2022-09-21-3.PNG) <center>Fig 2: optimal value function and optimal policy</center>

 A major challenge in `finding the optimal value function` is that the joint state $s^{jn}$ is a continuous, high-dimensional vector, making it impractical to discretize and enumerate the state space.
 Several recent works have applied `deep RL` to motion planning, they are mainly focused on `single agent` navigation in unknown static environments, and with an emphasis on `computing control inputs` directly from raw sensor data, like camera images.
-In contrast, this work extends the collision avoidance with deep RL framework(`CADRL`) to `characterize and induce socially aware behaviors in multiagent systems`.
+In contrast, this work extends the collision avoidance with deep RL framework(`CADRL`[^2]) to `characterize and induce socially aware behaviors in multiagent systems`.
 <br><br><br>

 💡 [characterization of social norms] <br>